-Many have researched Edouard Vuillard, prolific and adventurous 20th-century painter, for his contributions to the avant-garde.
-But what sets Venus Betrayed, Professor Emeritus and writer Julia Frey’s 2019 study of the artist, apart is its attention to the figure behind the paintings.
-Indeed, Frey puts Vuillard’s body of work to use as a means to access the interior state of the artist.
-In this way, instead of a chronology of Vuillard’s life, Frey subtly and deliberately reveals this life through discussion of his relationships with figures ranging from Toulouse-Lautrec to Mallarmé, exposition of the ideas that obsessed him, and consideration of his often-tortured and nebulous artistic process.
-This newfound access into Vuillard’s private life in turn draws out previously hidden depths from his artistic undertakings.
+Many have researched Édouard Vuillard, prolific and adventurous 20th-century painter, for his contributions to the avant-garde.
+But what sets Venus Betrayed (Professor Emeritus and writer Julia Frey’s study of the artist) apart is its attention to the figure behind the paintings.
+Indeed, Frey uses Vuillard’s body of work to access the interior state of the artist.
+In this way, rather than a chronology of Vuillard’s life, Frey subtly reveals this life through his relationships with figures ranging from Toulouse-Lautrec to Mallarmé; the ideas that obsessed him; his often-tortured artistic process.
+This newfound access into Vuillard’s private life in turn draws out previously hidden depths from the artist’s work.

-By carefully reading Vuillard’s unpublished journals and looking to his work with exacting visual analysis, Frey has produced a deeply intimate picture of the artist in life and at work.
-The result is a refined perspective into both the artist’s masterpieces and unfinished projects, and a striking argument for the relationship between artistic atmosphere and production.
-The book reinvigorates the genre of biography, infusing new motivations and stakes into the project of reading art through the lens of life.
+Carefully reading Vuillard’s unpublished journals and looking to his work with exacting visual analysis, Frey has produced a deeply intimate picture of the artist in life and at work.
+The result is a refined perspective into both the artist’s masterpieces and unfinished projects, as well as a striking argument for the relationship between artistic atmosphere and production.
+Venus Betrayed reinvigorates the genre of biography, infusing new motivations and stakes into the project of reading art through the lens of life.

 About the speakers:

 Julia Frey, PhD in French literature and culture, is professor emeritus at the University of Colorado.
-A biographer and memoirist, she is the author of Toulouse-Lautrec: A Life, which received the 1995 Pen Center West Nonfiction Literary Award, and Balcony View: Living at Ground Zero After 9/11.
+A biographer and novelist, she is the author of Toulouse-Lautrec: A Life, which received a Pen Nonfiction Literary Award, and a finalist for an NBCC award in biography.
+Her most recent book is Balcony View: A 9/11 Diary (2021).
 She currently resides in France.

 Beverly Held, PhD in History of Art, was the founding director of San Francisco Arts & Humanities Seminars, a non-profit educational organization.
 Held now writes a weekly newsletter on art exhibitions, collectors, and collections in and around Paris where she spends most of her time running from one exhibition to another.